jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 8. Run `process_tiles.py` to start the processing.
 9. Open a second OPALS shell and start `progress_monitor.py` to keep taps on the progress.

-The `process_tiles.py` scripts uses a CSV-based database created in the `log/process_tiles` folder to keep track of which tiles have been process and document errors in the processsing steps.
-For each processed tile and all processing steps all OPALs and GDAL logs are kept in the relevant subfolders named with the tile id.
-The progress data base allows the script to resume processing should the processing be interrupted for some un-expected reason.
+The `process_tiles.py` scripts uses a CSV-based database created in the `log/process_tiles` folder to keep track of which tiles have been processed.
+The progress database allows the script to resume without dataloss, should the processing be interrupted for some unexpected reason.
 In this case all partially processed tiles will be re-processed again.
+The database also contains information on the exit status of each processing step for each tile.
+Furthermore, the OPALs and GDAL logs are kept for all processed tiles in the subfolders of this folder named with the tile id.

 \* *Alternatively, Kortforsyningen could be contacted to request access to the  dataset via a different route.*